Oatmeal cookies are some of the most popular cookies out there. For many families, it’s a bit of a tradition to bake them as a dessert.

 5 – Use Parchment Paper

 Parchment paper can help you to get better results, too.
-Essentially, using parchment paper will help to protect the bottom of the cookies.
+Essentially, using it will help to protect the bottom of the cookies.

-It makes it so that the cookies will bake evenly.
+It makes it so that they will bake evenly.
 You’ll be able to reduce instances of spreading, and it’ll be far less likely that the cookies will burn.

 You should be able to enjoy cookies that are browned to perfection if all goes as planned.
 Parchment paper doesn’t cost much money either.